Jpk518/Blog/data/projects/proj-one.md

 ---

-Designed and manufactured a custom neon glowing Futurama wall sign using CorelDraw software and a C02 Laser engraver
+Designed and manufactured a custom neon glowing Futurama wall sign with a C02 Laser engraver